GaiusSensei/Brave-Pirate-Hunter-s-Club/charter.md

 * RR-D05 (Dangerously close to the Black Pearl Alliance systems)
 * 7LHB-Z & G-7WUF (7+ Jumps aways from HQ with jump bridges, but less chance of encountering a roaming fleet)

-## Fleets & Events
+## Fleets, Events & Contracts

 As of now, fleets (ratting or otherwise) will be unscheduled; feel free to start one or ask people in the channel.
 There are also no planned events yet, both ingame or in real life.
-This will change in the near future, as we gain more members.
+We currently have no contracts available with our doctrine fits.
+All of these will change in the near future, as we gain more members.